 Kelsi is Kent County Council's website and as well as containing a variety of guidance and information for schools, it has a lot of useful and current information on child protection and safeguarding.

-NEW - Kent County Council have produced guides for parents and carers on one of the current issues affecting children and young people - knife crime and gangs.
+Kent County Council have produced guides for parents and carers on one of the current issues affecting children and young people - knife crime and gangs.
 Copies of the leaflets can be found at the bottom of this page.

 The Child Exploitation and On-line Protection Centre (CEOP) works across the UK tackling child sex abuse and providing advice and guidance to parents, young people and education professionals.

 This CEOP website has lots of advice and guidance for parents and carers, as well as video clips and resources you can share with your children and young people, to help their understanding of safeguarding issues. https://www.thinkuknow.co.uk/parents/